If you already get DLA

 DLA will continue to be paid until at least 28 days after a decision is made about your PIP application.

 If you’re eligible for PIP, you’ll start getting PIP payments as soon as your DLA payments end.

 Change of circumstances

-You must contact the Disability Service Centre if your circumstances change, as this can affect how much DLA you get.
+You must contact the Disability Service Centre if your circumstances change, as this may affect how much DLA you get.
 For example:

 the level of help you need or your condition changes

 you go into hospital or a care home for more than 4 weeks

 you go abroad for more than 13 weeks